foundriesio/docs/source/tutorials/customizing-the-platform/customizing-the-platform.rst

 .. tip::

   If you are not familiar with the Yocto Project/OpenEmbedded you can still follow this tutorial.
-  The FoundriesFactory® CI helps simplify this process by building the platform in the cloud.
+  The FoundriesFactory™ Platform CI helps simplify this process by building the platform in the cloud.

 .. note::